 A city older than history itself?
 Varanasi is arguably one of the oldest cities and stakes its claim to be the oldest continually habited city in the world.
-A place where religion and spirituality form the fabric of this city’s storied history and culture.
+This is a place where religion and spirituality form the fabric of this city’s storied history and culture.
 Varanasi is a city that should definitely be on your bucket list.

 Varanasi is a city that is most likely going to attack your senses and there’s no way of being prepared for it rather than being physically there.
 Varanasi basks in chaos and openness.
 Everything is openly practiced in Varanasi, the religious prayers, bathing in the Holy Ganges and the encounter with Death!
 Yes!
 Death.

-Kashi for some, Banaras for some and Varanasi now for everybody else.
-Varanasi is one of the oldest cities around.
-A city that has been at the forefront of civilization.
-Varanasi was named after the culminations of the Northern river Varuna and the Southern River Asi, which would later be anglicized into an easier to pronounce Benaras by the Brits.
+Kashi for some, Benaras for some and Varanasi now for everybody else.
+Varanasi has been at the forefront of civilization for millenia.
+This city was named after the culmination of the Northern river Varuna and the Southern River Asi, which would later be anglicized into an easier-to-pronounce Benaras by the British.

 A land which is considered the holiest place for a Hindu is home to 2000 major temples and around 30,000 small temples.
-It is the temples that have earned Varanasi the moniker of being the ‘city of light’.
-It is also from Varanasi itself that the river Ganges changes it general southward trajectory to make its way north towards its Himalayan abode.
+It is also from Varanasi itself that the river Ganges changes its general southward trajectory to make its way north.

 While Hinduism has massively influenced Varanasi, it is also symbolic of the beautiful coexistence that you are likely to associate the rest of the country with.
-Varanasi is home to 1.6 Million Muslims and you are likely to find more than a thousand shrines sprinkled across the city.
-You will find a mosque and a temple peacefully coexist next to each other and that is just one of Varanai’s many beautiful facets.
+Varanasi is home to a sizeable Muslim population and you are likely to find more than a thousand shrines sprinkled across the city.
+You will find a mosque and a temple peacefully coexist next to each other and that is just one of Varanasi’s many beautiful facets.

 To say that Varanasi gets all its culture from religion would be unfair to the land that has produced some of the greatest artists in the country.
 Varanasi has always been a city that has nurtured a great emphasis on knowledge.
 The Banaras Hindu University and its alumni have always been prominent contributors in the fields of music, arts, literature, science and mathematics.

-By Air – All the big metro airports, especially Delhi, Mumbai and Kolkata are extremely well connected to Varanasi by air.
-Places like Bangalore and Cochin also have decent direct flight connectivity.
+By Air - Varanasi is serviced by the Lal Bahadur Shastri International Airport, which is about 26 km away from the city proper.
+All the big metro airports, especially those in Delhi, Mumbai and Kolkata are extremely well connected to Varanasi by air.
+Cities like Bangalore and Cochin also have decent direct flight connectivity.
 For most other cities, there’s always the option of a one stop flight via Delhi or Mumbai.

-By Rail – Varanasi is well connected to some of the bigger cities and tourist hotspots like Agra by train.
-It takes about 8 hours from Kolkata, 12 from Delhi and around 16 from Agra.
-A train ride from Mumbai to Varanasi is about 30 hours.
-Trains are notorious for being delayed during the winter months primarily owing to fog.
+By Rail - If it’s by train you’re traveling, getting to Varanasi is easy.
+Varanasi Junction is well connected to some of the bigger cities across India and tourist hotspots like Agra by train.
+But remember that trains are notorious for being delayed during the winter months primarily owing to fog.

 The months of April to June are very hot and do not make a good time to visit Varanasi.
 Monsoons in Varanasi can be disruptive, since the trajectory of the Ganges changes to northwards in Varanasi.
 The advent of the monsoon causes the lower lying ghats in Varanasi to flood.

-Public transport isn’t the best in Varanasi, for the old part of the city, closer to the ghats.
+Public transport isn’t the best in Varanasi especially in the old part of the city, closer to the ghats.
 Walking is the best way of exploring the ghats and all the bylanes.
-Alternatively, you can consider taking the cycle rickshaw.
+Alternatively, you can consider hiring a cycle rickshaw.
 For places further away, you can take a regular auto or even book an Ola cab on your phone.
-Railway stations and Varanasi airport both have prepaid cab booths for you to get into the city.
+The airport and the railway station both have prepaid cab booths for you to get into the city.

 Varanasi is a city that is of extreme religious importance to the locals, and the focus on death can be too much for some.
 The city sure can be overbearing at times.
 However, if you can manage to take a second and find a sweet desolate spot on the ghats, you will find a certain sense of peace and gain some intriguing perspective.
 A full circle of life comes to so many people in this very city right in front of your eyes everyday.
 You just have to accept it for what it is.